CenterForDigitalHumanities/rerum_server_nodejs/CONTRIBUTING.md

 ```

 ### Run and Test your Code
 Now you can make code changes and see them in real time by using `npm start`.
 Double check that you haven't caused any errors by running the tests via `npm run runtest`.
-In addition to running tests, you can actually make requests to your localhost API using web API clients like [Postman]() or [Talend API]().
+In addition to running tests, you can actually make requests to your localhost API using web API clients like [Postman](https://www.postman.com/) or [Talend API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm).
 The following is a screenshot of an example of calling to a localhost RERUM API.

 ![Talend API Example](/public/talend.jpg)

 ### Commit Your Code and Open a Pull Request
 When you are finished with the commits to your new branch, open a Pull Request that targets the `main` branch at [https://github.com/CenterForDigitalHumanities/rerum_server_nodejs/tree/main/](https://github.com/CenterForDigitalHumanities/rerum_server_nodejs/tree/main/).
+Pull requests will be reviewed by the code owners in the Research Computing Group.